pavan-kumar-s/tpp/README.md

 Chunk Embeddings:
 We employ the NV-Embed-v2 model to get the embeddings.
 The output embedding dimensionality is set to the model’s default value of 4096.

-Language Models (LLMs):
+Large Language Models (LLMs):
 BrowseNet utilizes large language models at three stages: keyword generation (optional), query decomposition, and answer generation.
 All LLMs are queried using a temperature of 0 to ensure deterministic responses.
 Also, gpt-4o-mini is used for answer generation in the reported results.

 Hardware and Environment:
 All experiments were conducted on a server with an NVIDIA A100 GPU and 512 GB of RAM.
 Model inference and graph operations were implemented using Python with standard libraries (e.g., PyTorch, Hugging Face Transformers, NetworkX).

-We will incorporate this information into Appendix Section A.11 in the revised manuscript to enhance transparency and reproducibility.
+**Action:** We will incorporate this information into Appendix Section A.11 in the revised manuscript to enhance transparency and reproducibility.
 We also commit to open-sourcing the full codebase to support the reproducibility of all experiments reported in the manuscript.

 # Reviewer BHPP: